the-another/dockerfiler/docs/implementation-plan.md

 ## Questions for Architecture Validation

+### Docker Integration
+- Should we support Docker Compose for local development?
+- Do we need support for custom Docker registries beyond Docker Hub?
+- Should we implement Docker image scanning before push?

-### Configuration System
+### Registry Operations
-- Do we need support for environment-specific configurations?
+- Do we need support for image signing?
-- Should we support configuration hot-reloading?
+- Should we implement registry mirroring?
-- Do we need configuration versioning?
+- Do we need support for private registries?

-### Template System
+### CI/CD Integration
-- Should we support custom template plugins?
+- Should we support other CI/CD platforms beyond GitHub Actions?
-- Do we need template versioning and rollback?
+- Do we need support for automated testing in CI/CD?
-- Should we support template inheritance beyond Handlebars?
+- Should we implement deployment notifications?

 ### Security System
 - Do we need integration with external security scanners?